This box is not visible in the printed version.

 The push-to-web methodology is more cost effective when compared with face-to-face collection methods.

-The methodology also allows increased numbers of people to be interviewed at relatively lower cost, something that is important for the analysis of the consequences of gambling.
+The methodology also allows increased numbers of people to be interviewed at relatively lower cost, something that is important for the analysis of the consequences from gambling.

 A postal alternative to the online questionnaire enabled the recruitment of adults who may have been less technologically literate, not have access to the Internet, or preferred an alternative option, and so increasing the representativeness of the sample.